iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 ![Testing our APIs: deleting todos](/articles/getting-started-with-trpc/testing-our-apis-deleting-todos.png)

 Tada 🥳!
-Everything is working like it should!
+Everything is working as it should!

 ## Conclusion